FreeRADIUS/wiki.freeradius.org/Home.md

 ## Contributing
 FreeRADIUS is an open source project and as such depends on contributions from its users.
 Even if you don't know C you can still contribute to the project by editing documentation on the wiki, posting bugs on [[GitHub|https://github.com/alandekok/freeradius-server/issues]] or helping out on the [[users mailing list|http://wiki.freeradius.org/Mailing-list#Users+list]].

-If you are comfortable coding in C, and have a patch or new module you'd like to see included in the main distribution, please see the [[submitting patches via GitHub|GitHub]] page for instructions on generating a 'pull request'.
+If you are comfortable coding in C and have a patch or new module you'd like to see included in the main distribution, please see the [[submitting patches via GitHub|GitHub]] page for instructions on generating a 'pull request'.